The Cayuga Lake Nuclear Debate

 No end to debate

-Signs of the weakening authority of technocratic decision-making appeared during the early 1960s as publication of Rachel Carson’s Silent Spring coincided with public alarm over atmospheric nuclear testing.
-Belief in technology as progress was suddenly tempered by awareness of its many ironies, wrote Nelkin.
+Signs of the weakening authority of technocratic decision-making appeared during the early 1960s as the publication of Rachel Carson’s Silent Spring coincided with public alarm over atmospheric nuclear testing.
+An awareness of its many ironies suddenly tempered belief in technology as progress, wrote Nelkin.

-Fueling the 1970s resistance to science and technology was a new generation of scientist advocates, supported by a rapidly growing infrastructure of organizations, wrote Nelkin.
+Fueling the 1970s resistance to science and technology was a new generation of scientist advocates supported by a rapidly growing infrastructure of organizations.

-These scientist activists campaigned to control the conduct of science, not just its applications, asking if certain research like genetic engineering should even be conducted.
+These scientist activists campaigned to control the conduct of science, not just its applications, asking if specific lines of research like genetic engineering should even be conducted.
 They voiced doubts about whether science could regulate itself and advocated for measures of external government control.

 One group which Nelkin called “public interest scientists” were more conservative in their approaches.
-These experts were ideological descendants of the scientists who in the post-WWII years had fought for civilian control of nuclear technology and to shape foreign policy.
-During the 1970s, legacy organizations like the Bulletin of Atomic Scientists and the Federation of American Scientists broadened to include a focus on issues like genetic engineering.
+These experts were ideological descendants of the scientists who fought for civilian control of nuclear technology and to shape foreign policy in the post-WWII years.
+During the 1970s, legacy organizations like the Bulletin of Atomic Scientists and the Federation of American Scientists broadened their focus to include issues like genetic engineering.

 These scientist activists campaigned to control the conduct of science, not just its applications, asking if certain research like genetic engineering should even be conducted.

-But the most striking aspect of the 1970s evolution, according to Nelkin, was the rise of a cadre of professional scientist-activists, and their willingness to provoke controversy.
-These morally righteous experts were willing to speak out on almost any issue, regardless of its disciplinary emphasis, whether sociobiology, genetics research, military research at universities, nuclear energy safety, or nuclear waste disposal.
+But the most striking aspect of the 1970s evolution, according to Nelkin, was the rise of a cadre of professional scientist-activists and their willingness to provoke controversy.
+These experts were willing to speak out on almost any issue, regardless of its disciplinary emphasis, whether sociobiology, genetics research, military research at universities, nuclear energy safety, or nuclear waste disposal.

-They believed that protest was a necessary and positive force in a society that, according to the popular New Left writer Theodore Roszak had “surrendered responsibility for making morally demanding decisions, for generating ideals, for generating controlling public authority, for safeguarding society against its despoilers.”
+They believed that protest was a necessary and positive force in a society that, according to the New Left writer Theodore Roszak, had “surrendered responsibility for making morally demanding decisions, for generating ideals, for generating controlling public authority, for safeguarding society against its despoilers.”

-By way of groups formed during the 1970s like Science for the People, Science in the Public Interest, the Union of Concerned Scientists, Scientific Workers for Social Action, and Nader Clearinghouse for Professional Responsibility, scientist-activists sought to empower local control of decisions by providing communities with scientific resources and advice, and by participating as advocates themselves.
+By way of groups formed during the 1970s like Science for the People, Science in the Public Interest, the Union of Concerned Scientists, Scientific Workers for Social Action, and the Nader Clearinghouse for Professional Responsibility — scientist-activists sought to empower local control of decisions by providing communities with scientific resources and advice, and by participating as advocates themselves.

-But as scientists stepped out into the open to join the political fray, the issues also became more complex, and the types of experts who could claim to have authority to weigh in on an issue expanded.
+But as scientists stepped out into the open to join the political fray, the issues became more complex, and the types of experts who claimed authority to weigh in on an issue expanded.
 Not only would political goals, funding, and affiliations divide experts, but disagreement also stemmed from the diverging assumptions and methods used to assess risk.

-During the 1970s, as decision-making became more decentralized and as the once mighty proministrative state lost much of its authority, power in American politics came to “hinge on the ability to manipulate knowledge to challenge the evidence presented to support particular policies,” wrote Nelkin.
+During the 1970s, as decision-making became more decentralized and as the once mighty proministrative state lost much of its authority, power in American politics was determined by the ability to manipulate knowledge on behalf or in opposition to particular policies, wrote Nelkin.

 References